AndyWebster/AsyncLists/README.md

 # AsyncLists
 AsyncLists is a JS library created to handle populating the DOM with dynamic list data from an endpoint.
 The library can be operated entirely by adding attributes to your HTML elements.
-No additional javascriptis  required.
+No additional javascript is required.

 ## Requirements
 * Some kind of endpoint ready to draw data from.